Why a Specifically Quaker Testimony on the Environment?

 - When do I take time to deepen my appreciation of being a member of the wondrous community of life on Earth?
 How do I give thanks for the beauty of Creation and the gift of life?

 - Do my actions reflect concern for the environment?

 - Do I give voice to my concerns?
 Is my speech on these subjects honest, unpretentious, and open to mutual learning?

 - Do we work together to educate ourselves about the care of Creation, in order to make responsible choices?

-- Do we work to improve sharing of resources with everyone, recognizing that our patterns as consumers in the industrialized world are a major factor in the declining health of the earth's life support systems?
+- Do we work to improve the sharing of resources with everyone, recognizing that our patterns as consumers in the industrialized world are a major factor in the declining health of the earth’s life support systems?

 - Am I careful to avoid spending and investing money in ways that result in others doing things to the earth that I would not do myself? (from Baltimore Yearly Meeting)